 #9 Waterlooplein Market

-The outdoor Waterlooplein Market is one of the best Amsterdam markets.
+The outdoor Waterlooplein is one of the best Amsterdam markets.
 It has more than 300 stalls selling second-hand clothing, antiques, tools, books and other trinkets.
-It originated as a Jewish market in 1893 and was revitalized as a general market in the 1960s.
+It originated as a Jewish bazaar in 1893 and was revitalized as a general market in the 1960s.

 #10 National Opera & Ballet: Stopera